jorgenfinsveen/jorgenfinsveen/README.md

 ## 🖊️ About

-I am a Bs.c student of Computer Engineering at the Norwegian University of Science and Technology (NTNU) campus Ålesund.
-I specialize in application development.<br/>
+I am a MS.c student of Computer Science at the Norwegian University of Science and Technology (NTNU) campus Trondheim.
+I specialize in algorithms, paralellization, low-level programming, and computer architecture.<br/>

 <br/>